 Bay Shuttle Kobe-Kansai Airport Fare 2023:

 But great news!
-While I was lookin up the current fare price for Kobe-Kansai Airport Bay Shuttle.
+While I was looking up the current fare price for Kobe-Kansai Airport Bay Shuttle.
 I saw a big discount for tickets.

 Discounted Fare for Foreign Tourists Until March 31st, 2024: